carthach/metamorphmsp/README.md

 # Description

-Implements a real-time Max/MSP external extending the sinusoid + noise + ransient analysis synthesis model in John Glover's MetaMorph library, using the maxcpp Max C++ template.
+Implements a real-time Max/MSP external extending the sinusoid + noise + transient analysis synthesis model in John Glover's MetaMorph library, using the maxcpp Max C++ template.
 Make sure you have the MetaMorph library installed (not an easy task!).

 https://github.com/johnglover/metamorph

 For best results choose a buffer size (signal vector size in Max), of 512.
+In future will fix this with a RingBuffer that can cope with default and changing vector sizes.